-- 1. The competitor must identify the title and author near the beginning of the piece.
-The competitor will receive a one (1) rank penalty for failure to cite the source.
+- 1. The competitors must identify the title(s) and author(s) near the beginning of the piece.
+The competitors will receive a one (1) rank penalty for failure to cite the source(s).
 See the Speech Citations Help Page. - 2.
 Competitors may not receive or access any verbal, non-verbal, electronic, and/or written communication, nor any form of visual assistance during the delivery of the speech. - 3.
-No props, audio, or visual aids may be used. - 4.
-Only feet are permitted to touch the floor at any time. - 5.
-Gratuitous vulgarity is strictly prohibited. - 6.
-This is a speech event, but some singing and dancing are permitted as appropriate to the piece. - 7.
+The competitors may not look at each other, touch each other, or interact face-to-face. - 4.
+No props, audio, or visual aids may be used. - 5.
+Only feet are permitted to touch the floor at any time. - 6.
+Gratuitous vulgarity is strictly prohibited. - 7.
+This is a speech event, but some singing and dancing are permitted as appropriate to the piece. - 8.
 The speech must be memorized and delivered as written in the script.
-The competitor will receive a two (2) rank penalty for the use of a written script or notes in competition. - 8.
-The timepiece must be facing toward the competitor and counting up. - 9.
-The maximum speaking time is ten (10) minutes, including audience laughter.
-There is no minimum time limit. - 10.
-Competitors will receive a one (1) rank penalty for going over time by 15 seconds or more
+The competitor will receive a two (2) rank penalty for the use of a written script or notes in competition. - 9.
+The timepiece must be facing toward the competitor and counting up. - 10.
+The maximum speaking time is ten (10) minutes, including any audience reaction.
+There is no minimum time limit. - 11.
+Competitors will receive a one (1) rank penalty for going over time by 15 seconds or more.